Chia-Network/chia-docs/docs/getting-started/farming-guide.md

 Head to [the official download page](https://www.chia.net/downloads/); download and run the installer for your Operating System.
 The default settings are fine for most setups.

 Two check boxes will be shown on the last screen after the install has completed.
 It's a good idea to check both of them.
-Doing so will enable you to type `chia` in a terminal window without requiring the full path, and it will automatically start the application.
+Doing so will allow you to type `chia` in a terminal window without requiring the full path, and it will automatically start the application.

 <div style={{ textAlign: 'left' }}>
   <img src="/img/first_plot/01.png" alt="Check both boxes" width="50%"/>